-Electrovaya received an advance of \$ 2.9 million (Cdn \$3.3 million) on June 5, 2009 from the Province of Ontario, as represented by the Ministry of Economic Development & Trade ("MEDT") through a grant from the Next Generation of Jobs Fund Program. \$706 was earned during the quarter as certain pre-commerialization activities were completed.
+Electrovaya received an advance of \$ 3.3 million (Cdn \$3.3 million) on June 5, 2009 from the Province of Ontario, as represented by the Ministry of Economic Development & Trade ("MEDT") through a grant from the Next Generation of Jobs Fund Program.

+\$3.0 million has been earned up to September 30, 2011 as certain pre-commercialization activities were completed.